Equal Opportunity, Nondiscrimination, Anti-Harassment, and Non-Retaliation Policy

 Related Regulations

-This policy affirms the university's commitment to and compliance with Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, as amended, Section 504 of the Rehabilitation Act of 1973, the District of Columbia Human Rights Act, and other applicable laws relating the equal opportunity and nondiscrimination.
+This policy affirms the university’s commitment to and compliance with Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, as amended, Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act, the District of Columbia Human Rights Act, the District of Columbia Human Rights Enhancement Amendment Act of 2022 and other applicable laws relating to equal opportunity and nondiscrimination.

 Who is Governed by this Policy